 You can join a whale watching tour, as this is one of the area's biggest draws since your chances of spotting whales are very high due to the fact that the area is rich in whale nutrition.
 Whale watching is a year-round activity, but in summer months, you'll likely get a glimpse of the mighty sperm whales.

 You can also rent bicycles, sea kayaks, or rowboats.
 Sign up for a fishing trip with a local fisherman or visit a lighthouse with a guide.
-If you want a relaxing day on your own, rent a car and take a drive along the west coast visiting hamlets along the way.
+If you want a relaxing day on your own, take a drive along the west coast visiting hamlets along the way.

-Kayak between the islands or hike around charming towns like Svolvær, Henningsvær, Reine, and Hamnøy, stopping for lunch along the way.
+You can kayak between islands or hike around Reine and other charming towns like Henningsvær and Hamnøy, stopping for lunch along the way.
 Like Vesterålen, the Lofoten Islands sit high above the Arctic Circle, so there are long summer days that stay mild and comfortable thanks to the Gulf Stream.

-Later in the day, you'll take a different route than the way you came on the ferry as you transfer back to the village of Sortland to catch the Hurtigruten.
-Return the car in the evening and enjoy summer's extended daylight hours in town until the Hurtigruten arrives sometime after midnight.
+Later in the day, you'll drive back to the village of Svolvær to catch the Hurtigruten.
+You will return your rental car in the evening and enjoy summer's extended daylight hours in town with a late dinner until the Hurtigruten arrives.

-Enjoy the comfort of your overnight quarters at sea as you make your way back to Tromsø.
+Board the ship and enjoy the comfort of your overnight quarters at sea as you make your way to the lively city of Tromsø.

 Often called, 'Paris of the North', Tromsø has a notable restaurant and cocktail bar scene, so take advantage of your last night in Norway!
 A sample of options includes Fiskekompaniet for seafood, Presis Tapas for Spanish food, and Bardus Bistro for the locally harvested Arctic seaweed cocktail.